South Coast Track Information

 It was a cloudless day of 32 degrees C when we walked from Melaleuca to Point Eric, about 13 kms in total.

-Well maintained track, plenty of boardwalk and pretty flat.
+Well maintained track, with plenty of boardwalk and pretty flat.

 Heavy rain would make it a pretty sludgy walk but for us, it simply couldn’t have been an easier walk.